Birth date: March 15, 1933

 Death date: September 18, 2020

 Birth place: Brooklyn, New York

 Marriage: Martin David Ginsburg (June 23, 1954-June 27, 2010, his death)

 Children: Jane Carol and James Steven

-Other Facts: Served on DC federal appeals court with Justice Clarence Thomas.
+Served on the DC federal appeals court with Justice Clarence Thomas.

-Launched American Civil Liberties Union (ACLU) Women Rights Project.
+Launched American Civil Liberties Union (ACLU) Women’s Rights Project.